Wolverhampton, University of

 Address: The university’s main campus is in Wolverhampton city centre, split in two parts: Wulfruna and Molineux.
 A further campus is just outside the city centre at the University of Wolverhampton Science Park.
 The university has two further campuses in Walsall and Telford.
 There are also two additional centres for health and law in Burton-upon-Trent and Birmingham respectively.

-Ambience: An unpretentious university attracting a large and largely local student body, as well as a significant number of international students.
+Ambience: An unpretentious university attracting a large and mostly local student body, as well as a significant number of international students.
 The modern city campus has well-equipped facilities in the Millennium City building, Harrison Learning Centre, hi-tech Technology Centre and iconic Faculty of Art building.
 It also houses a re-vamped and lively Students’ Union as well as a wide range of further student support services.
 Further building is underway at the campus for a new Science Centre and Business School development, due to open in 2014 and 2015 respectively.

 The Walsall campus has world-class sports facilities; a friendly community in the purpose-built student village and Students’ Union; and The Performance Hub: showcasing some of the most advanced facilities for the performing arts in UK higher education.